aleixmorgadas/seQura/README.md

 It requires to be stateful application in order to use Metabase.

+## Running the tests in local

+`./gradlew test`

+It will start the postgres automatically and shut it down when the test suite finishes using Testcontainers.

 ### Postgres' connection information:

 - Port: See `docker ps` - In case of stateless, the port will be random.
 In case of stateful, it will be `5555`.